Table of Contents

 While Mozilla has since updated some of this language, the company now explains that they’ve changed their stance because “in some places, the LEGAL definition of ‘sale of data’ is broad and evolving.”
 This shift suggests that Mozilla may be preparing to engage in practices that could technically constitute selling data under some privacy laws.

-These changes remind us that even seemingly privacy-focused organizations can change course when financial pressures mount.
+These changes remind us that even seemingly privacy-focused organizations can change course when financial pressures mount, raising questions about the future of Firefox privacy commitments.

 The good news is that you have choices.
-Here are browsers that respect your privacy and digital sovereignty:
+If you’re looking for Chrome alternatives or simply the best browser for privacy, consider these options: Here are browsers that respect your privacy and digital sovereignty:

 What makes it good: